willcosgrove/cartman/README.md

   - `:quantity` - which if you use will let you use the `Cart#quantity` method without any extra configuration
 - `remove_item(item)` - which, you guessed it, removes an item.
 This method takes an Item object, not a hash.
 - `contains?(Product)` - This is a biggie.
 It will tell you if a certain item is in the cart.
 And the way it works is you pass it an object, like an instance of a Product model, and it will examine the class, and the id, and look to see if it's in the cart already.
 This method only works if the `:id` and `:type` keys are set in the item's data hash.
+- `find(Product)` - This will return the `Item` object that represents the object passed in.
+It works like `contains?` and uses class, and id.
+It only works if the `:id` and `:type` keys are set in the item's data hash.
 - `count` - which will give you the total number of items in the cart.
 Faster than `cart.items.size` because it doesn't load all of the item data from redis.
 - `quantity` - which will return the total quantity of all the items.
 The quantity field is set in the config block, by default it's :quantity
 - `ttl` - will tell you how many seconds until the cart expires.
 It will return -1 if the cart will never expire